 Sport Fishing Throughout the Year

-Find your “fish of a lifetime” in the waters where numerous IGFA World Records have been set.
-The mostly calm sea is always ready to welcome you back or give you a tuna fishing experience for the first time.
-Check out our Fishing Calendar to see which species that awaits your journey any month of the year.
+Find your fish of a lifetime in the waters where numerous IGFA World Records have been set.
+The sea is always ready to welcome you back or give you a fantastic first fishing experience.
+Check out our Fishing Calendar to see which species await your journey any month of the year.